Ștorobăneasa

 Ștorobăneasa is a commune in the southern part of Teleorman County, Muntenia, Romania, on the left side of the Teleorman River.
-The commune has 3,101 inhabitants and a surface of 352.8 ha within the built-up area.
+The commune had 2,655 inhabitants as of 2021 and a surface of 352.8 ha within the built-up area.
 It is composed of two villages, Beiu and Ștorobăneasa.

 Geography

 Situated in the Burnasului Plain, in the central part of the Wallachian Plain, Ștorobăneasa Commune shows a uniform and monotonous landscape.
 The commune is crossed by the Teleorman and Vedea rivers, which meet in Beiu.
 With a temperate-continental climate the area is characterized through high temperature, low precipitations, and frequent periods of drought.

 The commune is located the southeastern part of Teleorman County, on the border with Giurgiu County, 18 km southeast of the county seat, Alexandria, and 30 km north of Zimnicea, a port on the Danube.

 Ștorobăneasa borders the following communes: Brânceni and Smârdioasa to the west, Mârzănești to the north, Cervenia to the south, and Gogoșari (Giurgiu County) to the east.